ConnectyCube/connectycube-reactnative-samples/README.md

 # Chat and Video Chat code samples for React Native, based on ConnectyCube platform

-This project contains chat and video chat code samples for JavaScript, React Native, NativeScript, Cordova environments and based on [ConnectyCube](https://connectycube.com/) communication platform.
+This project contains chat and video chat code samples for React Native platform based on [ConnectyCube](https://connectycube.com/) communication platform.

 The following code samples are available: